Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 The gulp-clean plugin will probably work but it is on the blacklist and it is recommended you use the standard node library 'del'.
 So require and use it.

 {% highlight js %}
-var del = require('del')
+var del = require('del');
 gulp.task('clean', function () {
     del('dist');
 });
 {% endhighlight %}

-If you take out the scripts task for a run you will see this is working, however in your log you will notice it completed in 2.67 ms. Now there isn't much to clean, but if anything takes that short a time its probably not set up correctly.
+If you take out the scripts task and add the clean task to the default task you will see this working, however in your log you will notice it completed in 2.67 ms. Now there isn't much to clean, but if anything takes that short a time its probably not set up correctly.
 Although this isn't a problem for this small example if your del task has a big job or if your using another plugin that takes a long time to load you will start to encounter problems.

-The issue is were not telling gulp when that task has finished.
+The issue is that we are not telling gulp when that task has finished.
 In a standard gulp task we return the gulp chain of commands and gulp will call this task finished when the final task is done and something is returned.
 For using external plugins we must tell gulp manually when what were doing has finished.
 So change the delete function to this:

 {% highlight js %}